Ladislav Grosman: Personal life

 Grosman died in 1981 in Kiryat-Ono, Israel where he lived since the late 1960s.
-He was survived by his wife, Edith, and son, jazz guitarist Jiří "George" Grosman.
+He was survived by his wife, Edith, and son, Jirka.

 A memorial plaque bearing his name was unveiled in Humenné in 2010.

 The Shop on Main Street

 Grosman published the short story "The Trap" ("Past"), a precursor to the screenplay of Obchod na korze that contained three themes that made it into the final film, in Czech in 1962.
 He reworked and expanded this story, still in Czech, as a literary-narrative screenplay that was published in 1964 under the title "The Shop on Main Street" (Obchod na korze).
 This version contained what would become the film's storyline, but it was not in a typical (American) screenplay format.
 Grosman reworked it into a shooting script with Slovak dialogue in cooperation with the film's designated directors, Ján Kadár and Elmar Klos.

 The film, which looks at Jewish life and Aryanization in Slovakia during World War II, was critically acclaimed, winning the Academy Award for Best Foreign Language Film at the 38th Academy Awards.
 Author Ewa Mazierska compares his work to Bohumil Hrabal in that his literary works typically contained the perfect mixture of comedy and tragedy.